-- If there is clinical concern and/or exceptional pain or bleeding during or after insertion, appropriate and timely measures and assessments, for example ultrasound, should be performed to exclude perforation.
+- If there is clinical concern, exceptional pain or bleeding during or after insertion, appropriate steps (such as physical examination and ultrasound) should be taken immediately to exclude perforation.

-- Patients should be reexamined and evaluated 4 to 12 weeks after insertion and once a year thereafter, or more frequently if clinically indicated.
+- Reexamine and evaluate patients 4 to 6 weeks after insertion and once a year thereafter, or more frequently if clinically indicated.

-- Removal of Mirena
+Removal Of Mirena

 - Remove Mirena by applying gentle traction on the threads with forceps.
-The arms will fold upward as it is withdrawn from the uterus.
-Mirena should not remain in the uterus after 5 years.
+(Figure 9).

-- If the threads are not visible and Mirena is in the uterine cavity, it may be removed using a narrow forceps, such as an alligator forceps.
+- If Mirena is found to be in the uterine cavity on ultrasound exam, it may be removed using a narrow forceps, such as an alligator forceps.
 This may require dilation of the cervical canal.
 After removal of Mirena, examine the system to ensure that it is intact.

-Continuation of Contraception after Removal
+Continuation Of Contraception After Removal